eder01gp/Domain-Generator/README.md

+# Main funcion:
-Main funcion: create all the possible domain names for the pre-established words wanted.
+Create all the possible domain names for the pre-established words wanted.

+# Main structure:
-Main structure: call the function when loading the page to go through all the arrays and create all domain names and print them in both the html and console.
+Call the function when loading the page to go through all the arrays and create all domain names and print them in both the html and console.

-### Manual Installation
+# Instructions: Manual Installation

 1) Remember to install the npm packages first:
 ```